 I’ve been wondering the same thing, repeatedly asking myself the same question – what is it that I’ve gained through all these years of solo travelling.
 Has it made me a better person and perhaps a bit stronger too from within.
 Do I want to keep continue doing it?
 And the answer that came to me was a sure “Yes!”

 Solo Travelling Has Made Me A Decision Maker

 Before I started travelling solo I was a team player and not a leader.
 My decisions would wait for others.
-But when you’ve travelled for long, having no one but yourself to rely on, you learn the art of decision making.
-You learn to resolve.
+But as I started travelling solo, having no one but myself to rely on, I learned the art of decision making.

 I’ve Learned The Art Of Small Talk

-Ask anyone who knew me before I started travelling, they will tell you how much I hated — and I mean just hated — small talk.
-Growing up in New Delhi I became like a majority of people in a big city — cold and busy.
-I would stick to the idea of ‘Few Friends.
-Good Friends’ forgetting how amazing it feels engaging with a stranger waiting for a bus alongside you, or with someone in the long queue for the ATM cash-machine.
-I’d almost forgotten how disconnected our little lives have actually become, despite living in the world of ever-connected devices.
+Ask anyone who knew me before I started travelling, they will tell you how much I hated small talk.
+Growing up in New Delhi I became like the majority of people in a big city — cold and busy.
+I would stick to the idea of ‘Few Friends, Good Friends’ forgetting how amazing it feels in engaging in a conversation with a stranger waiting for a bus alongside you, or with someone in the long queue for the ATM.
+I’d almost forgotten how disconnected our lives have actually become, despite living in the world of ever-connected devices.

-With solo travelling, and small talks being my only way of making friends, I’ve become a bit more friendly.
-While I am still shy sometimes, I no longer find myself wondering why this stranger asked me how I am doing today.
-As if they really, truly care.
-Instead, I entertain their questions and shoot a smile on my good days.
-I’ve learned that you never know what kind of impact you will have on a person.
+While solo travelling small talks remain the only way of making friends, and this has made me learn it and become a friendlier person.
+While I am still shy at times, I no longer find myself wondering why this stranger asked me ‘how I was doing today, as if they really care’.
+Instead, I entertain their questions and shoot a smile.

 Mishaps Are Just A Part Of The Journey